OpenIndiana/oi-docs/docs/handbook/sunray.md

 These are still in hipster repo, but are obsoleted empty metapackages.

-[here](http://pkg.toc.de/sunray/)  can you found the old GNOME packages with newer release date, so that these should be able to install it on current Hipster.
+At <http://pkg.toc.de/sunray/> can you found the old GNOME packages with newer release date, so that these should be able to install it on current Hipster.
 For that add the publisher in that kind, that it can override packages of publisher openindiana.org

 ```shell